Silk Screen Printing Process: The Ultimate Beginners Guide.

-However, the screen printing process as we know it today truly blossomed during the 20th century.
+However, the silk screen printing process as we know it today truly blossomed during the 20th century.
 It gained immense popularity in the United States in the early 1900s, significantly during World War II when it became a vital method for printing flags and other military materials.
 After the war, screen printing continued to evolve and expand its range of applications, including textiles, graphic arts, and industrial printing, thanks to artists and innovators who recognized its potential for artistic expression, revolutionizing the way we view the technique.

-Silk Screen Process
+Screen Printing Process Step-by-Step

 Preparing the Silk Screen

-To begin the silk screen process, you create a screen, traditionally using silk, although modern screens often use polyester or nylon mesh.
+To begin the silk screen printing process, you create a screen, traditionally using silk, although modern screens often use polyester or nylon mesh.
 You stretch the screen tightly from all four sides over a wooden frame, and then you create a stencil on it to define the design that you will print.

 Exposing the Emulsion